Pierro7430/PierreJustHedeHauy_6_16022022/README.md

 Here are the dependancies you need to install:
 - NodeJS

+You need to use mongodb : https://www.mongodb.com/ and create new Database.

 Then, clone this repo, run `npm install`

 Change the values in the file .env_EXAMPLE and rename the file .env